 Prices in houses, transportation, and groceries can really make you think about where you would want to live.

-If transportation, housing, and food really takes a majority of your budget you may want to look for a place that has a lower LCOL to save more money.
+If transportation, housing, and food really take a majority of your budget you may want to look for a place that has a lower LCOL to save more money.
 Let’s take a look at some of the places in the states to get a better glimpse of the price differences.

 Housing in HCOL vs LCOL